niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="fig4-29">Figure 4-29: Example message with an augmentation element</a></figcaption>

 All of the augmentations in the XSD representation of NIEM model use the above approach.
 There is an alternative approach, in which a namespace augments a CCC type without defining an augmentation type.
 This is done by making an [element property](#def) substitutable for the [augmentation point element](#def).
-For example, the namespace `http://example.com/Characters` could augment `nc:PersonType` with a `PersonFictionalCharacterIndicator` property via the XSD in [figure 4-30](#fig-4-30).
+For example, the namespace `http://example.com/Characters` could augment `nc:PersonType` with a `PersonFictionalCharacterIndicator` property via the XSD in [figure 4-30](#fig4-30).

 ```
 <xs:element name="PersonFictionalCharacterIndicator" type="niem-xs:boolean"
-    substititionGroup="nc:PersonAugmentationPoint">
+    substitutionGroup="nc:PersonAugmentationPoint">
   <xs:annotation>
     <xs:documentation>True if a person is a character in a work of fiction.</xs:documentation>
   </xs:annotation>